dragomir-todorov-91/TourMap/README.md

 #Tour Map Application

-Tour Map is an application developed for the MentorMate Academy course. <br>
+Tour Map is an Android application developed for the MentorMate Academy course. <br>
 It uses Google Maps, Google Places API and Parse.com for online syncing <br>

 The application allows the following things: